Failure analysis

 That is why printable QR needs its own guidance around size, material, and whether to emboss or engrave.

-Treat validation as part of the workflow
+Treat validation as part of the process

 Production-ready QR work is less about generating more formats and more about reducing downstream scan failure.